a-lurker/a-lurker.github.io/docs/graphing-data.md

 - Whisper file headers are cached and renaming/changing the file mid-stream will completely trash it.
 Stop openLuup first.

 ### Quick graph view
 In the openLuup console go to "Home-->Historian-->Cache.
 Just click the little graph icon next to the variable of interest.
-Uses Google Charts, so an internet connection is required.

 ### Historian variables retained
 If the on disk archiving has been enabled the Historian automatically starts archiving the majority of the openLuup variables.